-- NEW The Award for Collaboration and Cooperation, celebrating significant collaboration across institutional, professional, sectoral and geographical boundaries which have had a demonstrable and positive impact on digital preservation.
-The award includes a cash prize of £1000, a trophy and certificates. - The Award for Research and Innovation, recognizing excellence in practical research and innovation activities since the last prize round (i.e. completed between August 2018 and July 2020).
-The prize in this category consists of a trophy to be retained by the recipient, certificates for participating individuals, and a cash prize of £1000 payable to the lead nominee's institution. - The Award for Teaching and Communications, recognizing excellence in outreach, training and advocacy since the last prize round (completed between August 2018 and July 2020).
-The prize in this category consists of a trophy to be retained by the recipient, certificates for participating individuals, and a cash prize of £1000 payable to the lead nominee's institution. - The Award for the Most Distinguished Student Work in Digital Preservation, encouraging and recognizing student work in digital preservation completed in the period August 2018 to July 2020.
-The prize in this category consists of a trophy to be retained by the recipient's institution, certificates for participating individuals, and a travel grant covering the costs of attendance at an international conference in 2021. - The Award for Safeguarding the Digital Legacy, celebrating the practical application of preservation tools to protect at-risk digital objects (completed in the period August 2018 to July 2020).
+- The DPC 20th Anniversary Award, celebrating a continuing, substantial and impactful contribution to the digital preservation community in any form, over the last 20 years. (i.e., between 2002 and July 2022.
+The award includes a cash prize of £1000, a trophy and certificate(s). - Award for Collaboration and Cooperation, celebrating significant collaboration across institutional, professional, sectoral and geographical boundaries which have had a demonstrable and positive impact on digital preservation since the last prize round (i.e., completed between August 2020 and July 2022).
+The award includes a cash prize of £1000, a trophy and certificate(s). - The Award for Research and Innovation, recognizing excellence in practical research and innovation activities since the last prize round (i.e., completed between August 2020 and July 2022).
 The prize in this category consists of a trophy to be retained by the recipient, certificates for participating individuals, and a cash prize of £1000 payable to the lead nominee's institution.

-- The Award for the Most Outstanding Digital Preservation Initiative in Commerce, Industry and the Third Sector, encouraging and recognizing the adoption of digital preservation tools and approaches in an organization that is not explicitly a memory institution, completed between August 2018 and July 2020.
-The prize in this category consists of a trophy to be retained by the recipient, certificates for participating individuals, and a cash prize of £1000 payable to the lead nominee's organization. - The DPC Fellowship Award, in recognition of a substantial, generous and distinguished individual contribution to securing our digital legacy.
+- The Award for Teaching and Communications, recognizing excellence in outreach, training and advocacy since the last prize round (i.e., completed between August 2020 and July 2022).
+The prize in this category consists of a trophy to be retained by the recipient, certificates for participating individuals, and a cash prize of £1000 payable to the lead nominee's institution. - The Award for the Most Distinguished Student Work in Digital Preservation, encouraging and recognizing student work in digital preservation completed in the period August 2020 and July 2022.
+The prize in this category consists of a trophy to be retained by the recipient's institution, certificates for participating individuals, and a travel grant covering the costs of attendance at an international conference in 2023. - The Award for Safeguarding the Digital Legacy, celebrating the practical application of preservation tools to protect at-risk digital objects (completed in the period August 2020 and July 2022).
+The prize in this category consists of a trophy to be retained by the recipient, certificates for participating individuals, and a cash prize of £1000 payable to the lead nominee's institution. - The Award for the Most Outstanding Digital Preservation Initiative in Commerce, Industry and the Third Sector, encouraging and recognizing the adoption of digital preservation tools and approaches in an organization that is not explicitly a memory institution, completed between August 2020 and July 2022.
+The prize in this category consists of a trophy to be retained by the recipient, certificates for participating individuals, and a cash prize of £1000 payable to the lead nominee's organization. - The DPC Fellowship Award, in recognition of a substantial, generous and distinguished contribution to bringing about a sustainable future for our digital assets over the last 20 years.
 Nominations are not sought for DPC Fellowship.
-Instead the membership of the DPC will be invited to make confidential recommendations of individuals they think meet this description.
+Instead DPC members will be invited to make confidential recommendations of individuals they think meet this description.

-In addition, winners and finalists will receive a print quality logo for reproduction on websites or stationery.
+Winners and finalists will receive a print quality logo for reproduction on websites or stationery.
 All nominees will receive practical commentary on their nomination including comments from the 'public vote'.
 Informal feedback suggests that this feedback has been widely re-used by nominees in grant applications and curricula vitae.